GNAR1ZARD/gnar_blog/_posts/2024-04-27-aircrack-writeup.md

 - **Sorting Captured Data**:
   - During a capture session, you can press the **s** key to bring up the sort interface, allowing you to organize the displayed networks by power, beacon count, or any other available metric.
   - Press **Enter** after selecting your sorting preference to update the display order.
-This feature helps in pinpointing networks with stronger signals or more frequent activity, which might be more susceptible to deauthentication attacks or have more data traffic to analyze.
+This feature helps in pinpointing networks with stronger signals or more frequent activity.

 - **Optimize Location**: Physical proximity to the target can greatly improve the quality of the capture.
 Position yourself within a reasonable range of the access point to capture more packets.